thassius-carrion/account-project/README.md

 # account-project
-Node project that simulates accounts transations.
+Node project that simulates accounts transations in console.